paoladenic/paoladenic/README.md

 # ⚡About me:
-Hello, my name is Paola, bla bla jaajjajajajaajajosksoskxojidcidjcikdckdmnck
+Hello, my name is Paola, and I'm on my way to becoming a Back-end Developer with Python.
+I have been studying and practicing for 1 year now.
+I'm excited for you to take a look at my profile and explore my skills.

 :hammer_and_wrench: Languages and Tools:
 <p>